albertakhmetov/LiteRepository/README.md

         object UpdateId(long id);
     }

 In  this case, all SqlKey attributes will be ignored.
 Such entity's primary key consists of one field - Id.
 The UpdateId method will be invoked when a record is added to the database.
-The parameter passed will be assigned to the entry Id.
+The generated Id will be passed as the parameter.
 It is expected that the method will return the entity with the changed Id

 ### Toolkit

 Toolkit is implemented in the Db class.
-This is a set of methods that simplify the implementation of CRUD queries.
+This is a set of methods that simplifies the implementation of CRUD queries.
 Unlike the repository, each method has both synchronous and asynchronous version.

 To execute any code within the same open connection is used by the Exec method: